-How to Download an iPhone App Unavailable in Your Country
+How to Download Apps Not Available in Your Country on iPhone

 - Tap Next > Done.

-At first, it may seem tedious to do the process of creating a new Apple ID or change the App Store location.
+At first, it may seem tedious to do the process of creating a new Apple ID or changing the App Store location.
 But the steps outlined above are pretty straightforward.
-And besides, if it means being able to download an iPhone app that is not available in your country or region, the hassle of doing is worth it since you’ll be able to install the latest interesting app that has just been released on the App Store.
+Besides, if it means being able to download an iPhone app that is not available in your country or region, the hassle of doing is worth it since you’ll be able to install the latest interesting app that has just been released on the App Store.